TLS inspection

 复制 MD 格式

-Advanced attacks hidden in encrypted traffic, such as HTTPS, are difficult to detect because the traffic cannot be decrypted.
-The TLS inspection feature of Cloud Firewall protects outbound encrypted traffic by replacing the original TLS certificate with a private root CA. This process decrypts the traffic, allowing the IPS engine to inspect it for threats, and then re-encrypts the traffic to ensure secure communication.
+Threats hidden in HTTPS traffic evade detection because the payload is encrypted.
+TLS inspection in Cloud Firewall decrypts outbound traffic by replacing the original TLS certificate with a private root CA, enabling the IPS engine to inspect plaintext and then re-encrypting it for secure delivery.

 Note

-The TLS inspection feature is in public preview and may change before general availability.
+TLS inspection is in public preview and may change before general availability.
 For questions or feedback, contact your account manager.

-Encryption protocols like HTTPS convert request payloads into ciphertext, creating a security blind spot for the Cloud Firewall IPS engine.
-TLS inspection allows you to configure policies that replace the original TLS certificate with a private one between the client and the firewall.
-This decrypts the traffic, enabling the IPS engine to perform deep analysis on the plaintext to detect advanced attacks and data exfiltration.
+HTTPS encrypts request payloads into ciphertext, creating a blind spot where the IPS engine cannot parse content.
+TLS inspection replaces the original TLS certificate with a private certificate between client and firewall, decrypting traffic for deep packet analysis to detect advanced attacks and data exfiltration.

-Risk 1: Advanced attacks and data exfiltration evade IPS detection
+Risk 1: Advanced attacks and data breaches go undetected by IPS

-Attackers often use HTTPS tunnels to deliver malicious payloads, exfiltrate stolen data, or establish C2 communications.
-Because the traffic is encrypted, the IPS engine cannot parse the content to identify attack signatures or sensitive data leaks.
-TLS inspection provides plaintext traffic, allowing the IPS engine to detect and block threats within encrypted channels.
+Attackers use HTTPS tunnels to deliver malicious payloads, exfiltrate data, or communicate with C2 servers.
+Encrypted traffic prevents the IPS engine from identifying attack signatures or data leaks.
+TLS inspection exposes plaintext traffic, enabling IPS to detect and block these threats.

-Risk 2: Web filtering cannot enforce path-level controls on HTTPS traffic
+Risk 2: Web filtering cannot enforce path-level controls over HTTPS traffic

-Risk 3: Application identification accuracy is reduced for encrypted traffic, limiting control granularity
+Risk 3: Application identification accuracy drops under encryption, limiting control granularity

-application control uses deep packet inspection (DPI) to identify applications from payload data.
-With encrypted traffic, DPI can only rely on handshake information like SNI and certificates, making it difficult to distinguish between different actions on the same domain, such as "browsing GitHub" versus "uploading a file to GitHub".
-TLS inspection provides complete traffic characteristics, allowing application control to accurately identify specific behaviors for fine-grained control.
+Application control uses deep packet inspection (DPI) to identify applications from payload data.
+Without decryption, DPI relies only on handshake information like SNI and certificates, making it impossible to distinguish behaviors under the same domain (for example, “browsing GitHub” versus “uploading to GitHub”).
+TLS inspection provides full traffic visibility for precise behavior identification.

-• Billing method limitation: This feature is not available for Cloud Firewall instances that use the legacy pay-as-you-go 1.0 billing method.
+• Billing method limitation: This feature does not support Cloud Firewall instances that use the legacy pay-as-you-go 1.0 billing method.

-• Region limitation: This feature is available only in the following regions: China (Beijing), China (Shanghai), China (Hangzhou), and China (Zhangjiakou).
+• Region limitation: This feature is available only in the following regions: China (Beijing), China (Shanghai), China (Hangzhou), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), China (Hong Kong), Indonesia (Jakarta), UK (London), and Germany (Frankfurt).

 • TLS protocol version limitation